tirthajyoti/Design-of-experiment-Python/README.md

 * Uniform random matrix

 ## How to use it?
-### How to use and what supporitng packages are required?
+### What supporitng packages are required?
-Note this is just a code repository and not a installer package.
-For the time being, please clone this repo, store all the files in a local directory and start using the software by simply typing,

-``python Main.py``

-After this, a simple menu will be printed on the screen and you will be prompted for a choice of number (a DOE) and name of the input CSV file (containing the names and ranges of your variables). **You should use the supplied generic CSV file as an example.** Please put the factors in the columns and the levels in the row (not the other way around).

-Before that, however, make sure you have all the necessary packages installed.
+First make sure you have all the necessary packages installed.
 You can simply run the .bash (Unix/Linux) and .bat (Windows) files provided in the repo, to install those packages from your command line interface.
 They contain the following commands,

 ```
 pip install numpy